Scribbd/linux-nester/README.md

 When the `-package_output\-p` flag is present, the `./output/Nest-{UNIX_timestamp}/`-folder and subfolders will be compressed to a `.tar` file and made available in the `./output`-folder with `Nest-{UNIX_timestamp}` as its name.
 The `-package_format\-f` allows one to change compresion methods.
 Default is a non-compression tar archive.

 # Administration
 This program uses LXC and LXD.
-LXD provides a comprehensive CLI tool for administrative functions.
+LXD provides a comprehensive CLI tool for administrative functions for LXC.
+You can find an introduction [here](https://linuxcontainers.org/lxd/introduction/).
+A more comprehensive guide to all commands is [here](https://linuxcontainers.org/lxd/docs/master/)

-## Enter container
+## Troubleshooting
+When you need to administer a specific container you can do the following:
+- SSH into the LXD host
+- Use `lxc list` to identify if the container is running
+    - Should it have stopped you can use `lxc start {NAME}`
+- If the problem started with a firewall blocking SSH traffic you can get root access with the following: `lxc exec {name} bash`
+    - You are now root in the given container.
+- If no one is able to access the containers it might mean your public IP got reasigned.
+    - Check current IP in the console
+    - Use the following command `lxc network forward list nestbr0`
+    - Check if this listener address is still the same
+    - If not use the following command `lxc network forward edit nestbr0 {Listed_IP}`
+    - Update the `listener_address:` line, save, and reload the daemon with `sudo snap restart lxd.daemon`

 # End of life
-A host that have outlived their stay should be removed as a whole.
-This script does not have an automated cleanup feature that allows recycling of hosts.
+A host that has outlived their stay should be removed as a whole.
+This script does not have an automated cleanup feature that enables recycling of hosts.
+Cattle not pets.